Pareto Optimal Model Selection in Linear Bandits: INTRODUCTION

 \end{enumerate}

-We could notice that above algorithms either only work in favorable cases when $\gamma$ is large enough or have to balance over multiple base algorithms which often hurts its empirical performance (as we will show in \cref{sec:experiment}).
+Note that above algorithms either only work in favorable scenarios when some critical parameters, e.g., $\gamma^{-1}$ and $K$, are not too large or must balance over multiple base algorithms which often hurts the empirical performance.
 They also mainly focus on developing upper bounds for the model selection problem in linear bandits.
-In this paper, we explore the fundamental limit of such model selection problem and design algorithms with matching guarantees.
-We establish a lower bound, using only a fixed action set, indicating that adaptation to the unknown intrinsic dimension $d_\star$ comes at a cost: there is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
-We also inject new ideas, i.e., constructing virtual mixture-arms to effectively summarize useful information \citep{hadiji2019polynomial, zhu2020regret}, into the model selection problem in linear bandits and design a Pareto optimal algorithm.
+In this paper, we explore the fundamental limits (lower bounds) of the model selection problem and design algorithms with matching guarantees (upper bounds).
+We establish a lower bound, using only a fixed action set, indicating that adaptation to the unknown intrinsic dimension $d_\star$ comes at a cost: There is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
+We also develop a Pareto optimal algorithm, with ideas fundamentally different from ``testing'' \citep{foster2019model, ghosh2020problem} and ``corralling'' \citep{pacchiano2020model, agarwal2017corralling}, to bear on the model selection problem in linear bandits.
+Our algorithm is built upon the construction of virtual mixture-arms, which is previously studied in continuum-armed bandits \citep{hadiji2019polynomial} and $K$-armed bandits \citep{zhu2020regret}.
+We adapt their methods to our setting, with new techniques developed to deal with the linear structure, e.g., the construction of virtual dimensions.

-Although the terms adaptivity and interactivity are usually used interchangably in classical sequential decision making settings, we distinguish them here due to the special need to adapt to the optimal hypothesis class.
-In the reminding of this paper, we use the term \emph{adaptivity} to describe the procedure of automatically adapting to nicer structures and thus avoid paying worst-case price with respect the non-structural case; and use the term \emph{interactivity} to capture the interactive procedure of choosing which arm/action to select next, according to previously collected feedback.